amoilanen/sniffr/README.md

 ## Why use it

-In case some browser-specific issue cannot be fixed by applying the same code uniformly across the browsers we may need to do (sad gasp) some browser detection.
+In case some browser-specific issue cannot be fixed uniformly across the browsers we may need to perform (sad gasp) some browser detection.
 For example, browser X crashes when function Y from library Z is used, so we have to detect when we are dealing with browser X and disable library Z.

-Another legitimate case is when you need to know which browsers, os and devices are most frequently used by users of your site.
-Then you may want to send the data obtained via Sniffer to the server for further processing.
+Another legitimate case is when we want to know what browsers, os and devices are most frequently used when our site is accessed.
+Then we can just analyze the user agent string sent in HTTP request headers on a server side.
+As a minor variation, alternatively, we can perform the user agent string analysis on the client side and send to the server only the results.

 ## What is recognized